What are the changing ideas of the mission of God’s Kingdom. Where did we begin, where are we presently and where are we going?

 Instead Christ asked everyone to take responsibility for that which they were not responsible – one another.

-Suddenly everyone is my neighbor, not just the person who lives in my home-town, everyone included even the ones with the cult-like beliefs from the next province over.
+Suddenly everyone is my neighbour, not just the person who lives in my home-town, everyone included even the ones with the cult-like beliefs from the next province over.

 It sounded like the loopiest idealism ever considered.